UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Conclusion

 We introduce UniBYD, a unified framework that learns robotic manipulation beyond imitation from human demonstrations.
-Through the integration of the UMR, Shadow Engine, and Dynamic PPO, UniBYD achieves a smooth transition from fine-grained imitation to morphology-adaptive exploration.
-This paradigm enables the discovery of manipulation strategies aligned with each robot's physical embodiment rather than merely reproducing human motions.
-Extensive real-world results confirm its superior embodiment alignment and transferability. {
+UniBYD achieves a systematic evolution from fine-grained imitation to morphology-adaptive exploration, discovering manipulation strategies that align with each robot’s embodiment.
+Real-world results confirm its superior embodiment alignment and transferability.